 Domitor – Sensitivity to Anaesthesia

-There have been several cases reported of Bracchi that are sensitive to the drug Domitor and its newer replacement Dexdomitor.
+There have been some historical cases reported of Bracchi that are sensitive to the drug Domitor and its newer replacement Dexdomitor.
 Sadly some Bracchi have died following the use of Domitor, we are not aware of any fatalities with the use of Dexdomitor.
 Although the drug Domitor is not so widely used now it is still used in some practices the UK and your Vet should be notified of the breeds sensitivity to these drugs before any treatment involving anaesthesia.